 The final model i.e. strong model is the weighted mean of all the weak models.

-In short, the boosting algorithm combines number of weak models to form a strong learner.
-Thus, each model boosts the performance of the ensemble, so overall performance of prediction improves.
+In short, the boosting algorithm combines a number of weak models to form a strong learner.
+Thus, each model boosts the performance of the ensemble, so the overall performance of prediction improves.